waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Goldenrod City
 - **Scripted Event**: Cleffa (EGG) hatched from the Odd Egg cannot be renamed by the Name Rater.
 - Bill's House: Located at (5, 25).
 Bill's mom says Bill is at the Ecruteak Pokemon Center.
-His husband is at the Game Corner.
+Her husband (Bill's father) is at the Game Corner.

+# Radio Tower 1F Map Transitions
+- RadioTower1F (2, 7) <-> GoldenrodCity (5, 15).
 - Pokemon Center:
     - Lass: Advises that high levels aren't everything; type matchups are key.
     - Pokefan F: Wants an EON MAIL for her daughter.